Transilien

 The Transilien brand was established on 20 September 1999 as a way to unify the suburban network that existed since the late nineteenth century.
 The name "Transilien" is a derivative of Francilien, the demonym for people living in Île-de-France.
 As part of the rebranding effort, stations and rolling stock were modernized.

 The area covered does not correspond exactly with the boundaries of the Île-de-France region, with some lines crossing into other regions.
 On the other hand, some stations located at the margins of the Île-de-France region, are not served by Transilien routes, but instead TER trains from neighboring regions.

-Transilien trains operate over tracks owned by SNCF Réseau (formerly RFF) and the same tracks are used by mainline passenger trains (TGV and Intercités), by other transport operators (Renfe, Deutsche Bahn, Eurostar, Thalys, and Venice-Simplon Orient Express) and by freight trains.
+Transilien trains operate over tracks owned by SNCF Réseau (formerly RFF) and the same tracks are used by mainline passenger trains (TGV and Intercités), by other transport operators (Renfe, Deutsche Bahn, Eurostar, and Venice-Simplon Orient Express) and by freight trains.

-Although not strictly part of the network, the Transilien brand can also be seen on the RER C, D and E lines and tramway lines 4 and 11, which are operated by the same division of SNCF.
+The Transilien brand can also be seen on the RER C, D and E lines and tramway line 4, which are operated by the same division of SNCF.

 History

 Appearance of first suburban trains

-The first line in the suburbs of Paris opened on August 26, 1837, between Paris' (Saint-Lazare station) and Saint-Germain (the line stops temporarily at Le Pecq).
+The first line in the suburbs of Paris opened on 26 August 1837 between Paris (Saint-Lazare station) and Saint-Germain (the line stops temporarily at Le Pecq).
 This line was handed over to the RATP on 1 October 1972, when RER A was commissioned.
 Its immediate success led to the creation of numerous lines, primarily intended to link the main cities of France.
 Suburban service has long been marginal for large companies, with the exception of the West, where several short lines crossing residential areas are seeing their local traffic increase sharply.
 The creation of workers subscriptions marked a sharp increase in traffic, and especially, at the beginning of the massive urbanization at Paris' periphery, with the phenomenon of migrant workers.